 Description of the sperm cryopreservation procedure.

 When providing the sample at the clinic, you must allow at least half an hour for a consultation with the laboratory.
-During this consultation, the risks associated with freezing your sample will be discussed.
+The risks associated with freezing your sample will be discussed during this consultation.

-A Declaration form and a Consent form must be signed prior to EmBIO clinic accepting your sample for freezing purposes.
+A Declaration and Consent form must be signed before EmBIO clinic accepts your sample for freezing purposes.
 These two forms will be given to you to review before the procedure.
 Any questions you may have will be answered at that time.
 Please do not hesitate to contact EmBIO scientists if you have any questions at any time.

 Unless prior consent forms are signed for the female partner to receive results, they will only be released to the person providing the sample.
 It is a requirement of EmBIO that the person whose sample was frozen makes contact with a scientist to obtain the freezing results.
 A formal report will be sent to your physician as requested.